Rokas - stock.adobe.com

 The roll call of the 20-plus partners in DLMC includes Aarhus Municipality; the Danish pension insurance group ATP; the Bagger Sørensen Group; Cbrain; rescue and emergency group Falck; JN Data; Denmark’s National Association of Municipalities; energy company Norlys; Topdanmark; software developer Visma; and SDC, a supplier of core digital platforms to banks across the Nordic region.

-As a founding partner in DLMC, Topdanmark plans to introduce the Danish language model based chatbots across its entire financial services business.
+As a founding partner in DLMC, Topdanmark plans to introduce the Danish language model-based chatbots across its entire financial services business.
 Topdanmark was among the first Nordic finance houses to apply AI technologies when it launched its chatbot Globus in 2019.
-Globus is currently used to handle over 80% of the group’s inquiries from customers relating to travel insurance.
+Globus currently handles over 80% of the group’s enquiries from customers relating to travel insurance.

 Read more on Software licensing